Disjoint-Set Forest

 }

-void Union(int u,int v){
+void unite(int u,int v){

 }

-operation further by using union by size or union by rank.
+We can optimize the union operation further by using union by size or union by rank.

 This means that when we merge two trees, we always attach the smaller tree under the root of the larger tree.